BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 # SupplyChain Hardhat Project

+This project represents a basic system for a supply chain which enstablish the traceability for food products.

+This project tracks the creation of a new product.
+The creation of a product is divided in 2 cases:

+- It is a base product, the manufacturer inserts its details: product type, production date and expiration date.
+- It is a composed product, depends on other products which were created by a manufacturer.
+In this case the creator of the product must have all the ingredients required in the stock.
+The transformation of the products to create a new one are stored as a `Recipe`.

+This project lets the users to transfer products between them.
+The seller chooses which product they want to sell and to whom they want to sell (they pick the buyer).
+The buyer can see the transfer as waiting and only they can accept or refuse the transfer.

+User Types:

+- `Admin`
+- `Manufacturer`
+- `Supplier`
+- `Vendor`

-Key Functionalities:
+Functionalities:

-- [OK] Add User
+- Add User (Admin)
-- [OK] Register / Login User
+- Register / Login User
-- [REFINE] Add ProductType / Create them at the project init
+- Add ProductType / Create them at the project init
-- [REFINE] Add Recipe / Create them at the project init
+- Add Recipe / Create them at the project init
 - Add Product
-  - [REFINE] Base Product
+  - Base Product
-  - [OK] Transform other products to create a new one
+  - Transform other products to create a new one
-- [OK] Sell Product
+- Sell Product
-  - [OK] Create Sell Request
+  - Create Sell Request
-  - [OK] Accept / Decline
+  - Accept / Decline
-  - [OK] Transfer Object
+  - Transfer Object

 Steps:

-- Add ProductType
-- Add Recipe
 - Create Product
+- Sell Product / Create Transfer
+- Accept Transfer
+- Use Recipe to create a new product

 How to run: